LarraTrinidad/LarraT/README.md

 /Circular laser ablations : contains two R codes -  one can plot the invidiual sample's recoil velocities ('Individual laser ablation') and another that can plot the average across samples 'Averaged laser ablation'

 /One-phase exponential FRAP : contains an 'One-phase exponential.Rmd' code that can fit a one-phase exponential line to your FRAP data held in 'Individual wing'.
-Two output .csv files will be generated one you analyse all your samples.
+Two output .csv files will be generated once you analyse all your samples.
 You can combine the samples (per genotype) using the 'One-phase Combined Plots.Rmd'.
+A 'Comparing.Rmd' file can then be used to compare the data between different genotypes/conditions.

+/Two-phase exponential FRAP : contains an 'Two-phase exponential individual N.Rmd' code that can fit a two-phase exponential line to your FRAP data held in 'Individual wing'.
+Two output .csv files will be generated once you analyse all your samples.
+You can combine the samples (per genotype) using the 'Two-phase Combined Plots.Rmd'.

 /Polarity polar histograms : contains contains an 'Individual Analysis.Rmd' file that can plot the cell elongation data written on 'Angles_Polarity.csv'.
 To run Kolgomorov-Smirnov tests between genotypes, input all the data on 'KS_Test.csv' and run the 'Average_SD' file.